Justin Baldoni: 2004–2018: Early roles and Jane the Virgin

 Baldoni made his acting debut in the soap opera The Young and the Restless in 2004.

 In 2008, Baldoni wrote, produced, and directed his first music video that was selected and won him his first "Audience Choice Award" at Dawn Breakers International Film Festival.
 In 2012, Baldoni created a digital documentary series, My Last Days, a show about living—as told by the dying.
 The show eventually became one of the most-watched YouTube documentary series streamed online.
-The second season of My Last Days aired on CW and third season was released in the winter of 2018.
-On the heels of that success Baldoni founded Wayfarer Entertainment, a digital media studio focused on disruptive inspiration.
-In December 2018, Baldoni spoke at the annual End Well Symposium about why he believes that thinking about our death can help us live better.
+The second season of My Last Days aired on the CW, and the third season was released in the winter of 2018.
+On the heels of that success, Baldoni founded Wayfarer Entertainment, a digital media studio focused on disruptive inspiration.
+In December 2018, Baldoni spoke at the annual End Well Symposium about why he believes that thinking about death can help us live better.

-From 2014 to 2019, Baldoni played Rafael Solano in the CW satirical telenovela Jane the Virgin starring opposite Gina Rodriguez.
-In May 2016 he launched a time-lapse video app for pregnant women and new moms called Belly Bump.
-In 2018 he played a young Barry Minkow in the crime drama Con Man, directed by Bruce Caulk.
+From 2014 to 2019, Baldoni played Rafael Solano in the CW satirical telenovela Jane the Virgin, starring opposite Gina Rodriguez.
+In May 2016, he, along with Travis Van Winkle and Travis Clark, attempted to launch a time-lapse video app for pregnant people to coincide with the finale of Jane the Virgin.
+In 2018, he played a young Barry Minkow in the crime drama Con Man, directed by Bruce Caulk.